 - French Ministry of Agriculture and Fisheries

 - New Zealand Ministry of Fisheries

-- Norwegian Ministry of Fisheries and Coastal Affairs
+- Norwegian Ministry of Trade, Industry and Fisheries

 - Spanish Ministry of Agriculture, Fisheries and Food